bartlettroscoe/bartlettroscoe.github.io/reading-list.md

-Here is a set of books that I have read about general software engineering that is largely independent of programming language (but is biased toward object-oriented languages) that would recommend to anyone who is serious about software development.
+Here is a set of books that I have read about general software engineering that is largely independent of programming language (but is biased toward object-oriented languages) that I would recommend to anyone who is serious about software development.

 <a name="most_recommended_se_books"/>